django-oscar/django-oscar/docs/source/internals/getting_started.rst

 Next, add ``oscar.apps.basket.middleware.BasketMiddleware``,
 ``django.contrib.flatpages.middleware.FlatpageFallbackMiddleware`` to
 your ``MIDDLEWARE_CLASSES`` setting.
-It is also recommended to use ``django.middleware.transaction.TransactionMiddleware``:
+If you're running on Django 1.5, it is also recommended to use ``django.middleware.transaction.TransactionMiddleware``:

 .. code-block:: django

     MIDDLEWARE_CLASSES = (
         ...
         'oscar.apps.basket.middleware.BasketMiddleware',
-        'django.middleware.transaction.TransactionMiddleware',  # recommended for oscar
+        'django.middleware.transaction.TransactionMiddleware',  # Django 1.5 only
         'django.contrib.flatpages.middleware.FlatpageFallbackMiddleware',
     )

+If you're running Django 1.6+, you should enable ``ATOMIC_REQUESTS`` instead (see database settings above).

 More info about `django-flatpages installation`_ at the django-project website.